malith-perera/EC/Tutorial.md

 ## EC Tutorial
 <hr>

-Hope you have the basic knowledge of C language and compile a C source file with a header file.
+Hope you have the basic knowledge of C language and compile a C source files with headers and link a dynamic library.

 ### EC_VAR
 <hr>